giovanni-gatti/smart-shell/README.md

 $ pipx install /path/to/your/.whl/file
 ```

-### Model selection
+### Model Selection
 **SmartShell** uses the LLaMA.cpp local [HTTP server](https://github.com/ggerganov/llama.cpp/blob/master/examples/server/README.md) to run inference with open-source LLMs.
 Install llama.cpp following the instructions [here](https://github.com/ggerganov/llama.cpp).

-The Example section shows how to run LLama 3 8B Instruct.
+The Example section shows how to run the LLama 3 8B Instruct model.

+### Basic Usage
+Simply type `smart-shell q` followed by your question.

+See [this page](smart_shell/README.md) for a complete list of available options and arguments to call the CLI tool.